Metro Bank child account review

 Unlike most banks, Metro Bank does not really have any accounts meant exclusively for children.
 However, it does offer two types of accounts that can be opened by under 18s:

 - A cash account.
 This is the simplified version of a current account.
 It comes with a debit card that you can use to make payments and withdraw cash in the UK, but not abroad.
 Overdrafts, as usual with children’s accounts, are not available.
 Direct debits are also not allowed.
 This account can be opened for children aged 11 or older.

 - An easy-access savings account.
 This is a generic “young saver” savings account that can be opened by anyone under 21.
-The interest rate is not exactly spectacular, but money can be withdrawn any time (this is what “easy-access” means).
+The interest rate is not exactly spectacular, but money can be withdrawn any time (you may need to give one day’s notice).

 Your kid can get both these accounts and enjoy the full “grown-up” banking experience, learning both how to deal with day-to-day spending and with savings.
-The savings account also has a nice little extra feature that looks like a lot of fun: children can save their loose change in a money box, bring it to a Metro Bank branch every month and receive a “special prize” for their efforts.
+The savings account also has a little extra feature: children under 15 can earn a £5 bonus with Metro’s Magic Money 5 for 5 Club – they just need to add money to their account in five separate months.

 How to open a child account with Metro Bank